 \subsection{Contributions}

 In this paper, we will show that for machine learning models, computing the Shapley value of a given input feature amounts to performing a series of conditional independence tests for specific feature importance definitions.
-As we will shortly demonstrate, the computed game-theoretic quantities provide an upper bound to the $p$-values of their respective tests.
+This is different from \cite{watson2023explaining} in that we do not assume the predictor to be the true conditional distribution of the response given the features.
+As we will shortly demonstrate, the computed game-theoretic quantities provide upper and lower bounds to the $p$-values of their respective tests.
 This novel connection provides several popular explanation techniques with a well-defined notion of statistical importance.
-We demonstrate our results with simulated as well as real imaging data, illustrating the tightness of our bound and the power of the proposed tests.

-We remark that we do not introduce a novel explanation method for model predictions.
-Our aim is to expand our fundamental understanding of the Shapley value when applied to machine learning models, particularly as its use for the interpretation of predictive models continues to grow \citep{moncada2021explainable, zoabi2021machine, liu2021evaluating}.
-These somewhat surprising insights should inform the design of novel explanation methods to guarantee the responsible use of machine learning models.
+We demonstrate our results with simulated as well as real imaging data.
+We stress that we do not wish to introduce a novel explanation method for model predictions.
+Our aim is instead to expand our fundamental understanding of the Shapley value when applied to machine learning models, particularly as its use for the interpretation of predictive models continues to grow \citep{moncada2021explainable,zoabi2021machine,liu2021evaluating}.
+These novel insights should inform the design of explanation methods to guarantee the responsible use of machine learning models.

-\section{BACKGROUND}
+\section{Background}